-By Patrick Parrish
+Patrick Parrish

 Our workplaces are changing.
-Whether you work in operations, administration, or in academia, you are facing rapid changes in what knowledge and skills are required to be successful in your work.
-The audiences requiring a higher level of knowledge in the sciences is also growing.
-This section describes several innovations in curricula, or in how curricula are being designed and updated.
+Whether you work in operations, administration or in academia, you are facing rapid changes in what knowledge and skills are required to be successful in your work.
+The audiences requiring a higher level of knowledge in the sciences are also growing.
+This section describes several innovations in curricula, or in how curricula are being designed and updated:

-- Stones tells the story of an innovative needs assessment conducted to the identify the needs of current and future operational meteorologists at the Met Office. - Persson makes a strong case for using new arguments and methods in teaching "intuitive statistics," background knowledge required for all forecasters who need to include information on uncertainty in their forecasts. - Chopra et al. have developed a compelling strategy to offer resources for teaching elements of climate science across the curricula in secondary education and undergraduate levels in order to raise awareness of the challenges faced in a changing climate. - Garbanzo-Salas and Jimenez-Robles describe an innovative way to teach critical programming skills focused on functional sections of code rather than programming languages. - Holloway and Charlton-Perez also address the need to develop programming skills in higher education, introducing innovations to align and better integrate how programming is taught across the meteorology, climate, and environmental physics curricula. - Bykova et al. describes how a university collaborates with the labor market to design a curriculum that prepares students for faster integration into the aviation industry. - Inness offers an engaging and practical programme for preparing students of meteorology for the communication tasks required of contemporary weather forecasters. - Sealy et al. present their online program designed to develop a background in meteorology for geography educators in secondary schools.
+- 1. Stones tells the story of an innovative needs assessment conducted to identify the needs of current and future operational meteorologists at the Met Office. - 2.
+Persson makes a strong case for using new arguments and methods in teaching "intuitive statistics", background knowledge required for all forecasters who need to include information on uncertainty in their forecasts. - 3.
+Chopra et al. have developed a compelling strategy to offer resources for teaching elements of climate science across the curricula at secondary education and undergraduate levels in order to raise awareness of the challenges faced in a changing climate. - 4.
+Garbanzo-Salas and Jimenez-Robles describe an innovative way to teach critical programming skills focused on functional sections of code rather than programming languages. - 5.
+Holloway and Charlton-Perez also address the need to develop programming skills in higher education, introducing innovations to align and better integrate how programming is taught across the meteorology, climate and environmental physics curricula. - 6.
+Bykova et al. describe how a university collaborates with the labour market to design a curriculum that prepares students for faster integration into the aviation industry. - 7.
+Inness offers an engaging and practical programme to prepare students of meteorology for the communication tasks required of contemporary weather forecasters. - 8.
+Sealy et al. present their online programme designed to give geography educators in secondary schools some background knowledge in meteorology.